 National Weather Service Norman OK

-aviation discussion for the 12z tafs is below.
+Aviation discussion for the 00 UTC tafs is below.

 VFR conditions are expected to continue.